The poetics of rule-breaking

 But Christina didn’t burst into tears.
 She burst into laughter.

 It was determined the system had flagged a dropdown suggestion when she was researching how to do a chemical reaction.
-But while I was trying everything to rid myself of my scarlet “B”, Christina embraced hers with open arms.
+But Christina took it and ran with it.

-It was homecoming week and the theme was “holiday,” so she dressed up as Mother’s Day.
-Sporting a fake baby bump, she told the whole school she’d already named the baby… after our guidance counselor.
+We had a dress-up day, themed “favorite holiday.”
+Christina chose Mother’s Day.
+Sporting a fake baby bump, she told the whole school she’d named the baby after our guidance counselor.

 Shortly after graduation, Christina found an old telescope in her parents’ basement.
 Years later—with a bit of her famous curiosity—that became a degree in astrophysics and several internships at NASA.
 She’s now about to complete her PhD.